TPapiernik/Module_01_Challenge/README.md

 campaigns counted in a given category was sometimes a very small number, such as 0, 1, or 2.
 As a result, it is dubious at best to draw any definitive conclusions from these results, particularly in the higher goal categories.
 More reliable conclusions can be drawn from the results of campaigns with Goals of less than
 $25,000 where there are more observations available for comparison within each category.
+For this analysis in particular, since there were no Cancelled campaigns, the percentage of Successful Campaigns plus the percentage of Failed Campaigns within a given range sums to 100%.

 A visual representation of these results can be seen in Figure 2: